qsnjason/qsnjsclient/README.md

 Instantiation uses the standard drill.

+	// Capture login failures
+	qsn.on('login',function(return) {
+	});

 	qsn.connect(function() {
 		var instrs = qsn.getInstrs();
 		console.log(instrs);
 	});

-The `connect()` method will initiate a connection, login, process startup, and execute the supplied callback.
+The `connect()` method will start a QSN connection and execute the supplied callback once complete.
 This requires login details provided in `config` via API Key or username/password.
-The client will maintain state as well as manage as any reconnections necessary.
+The client will maintain state as well as manage any reconnections necessary.
 The provided callback will only be called once at startup.

 	qsn.on('reconnect',function() {
 		console.log('reconnected');